 There are several methods you can use to get rid of bamboo.
 These include physical, organic, or chemical procedures.
 Which approach you’ll end up using, depends on the season you want to remove these plants in.

-The chemical method should not come first when brainstorming about the ways to terminate bamboo plants.
-Before engaging in any of these strategies, you must decide if you want to get rid of all of the plants or if you want to keep some of them.
+The chemical methods should not be your first step when brainstorming about ways to kill bamboo plants.
+Before engaging in any of these strategies, you must decide if you want to get rid of all of the plants or if you want to keep a bamboo patch.

 Physical methods to remove bamboo plants

-No matter what strategy you choose to kill these invasive plants, physical practices come first.
+No matter what strategy you choose to kill bamboo plants, physical practices come first.
 I can remember the day when my dad got a piece of land full of bamboo plants and we went to check on it.
 It was evergreen but was occupying too much space.

 When it was time to use the land, we called a few people who could help us remove them.
 They brought tools like shovels, lawnmowers, and diggers.
 There are two procedures that can go hand in hand.
 We’ll discuss both of them here.